 A Look Back

-Disclaimer: Power rankings are not meant to be interpreted as a poll, but are meant to reflect who is playing the best basketball at a given time.
+Quick Disclaimer: Power rankings are not meant to be a poll.
+They are meant to reflect who is playing the best basketball at a given time.

 A Look Ahead

 - The week in the Big 12 kicks off with Kansas heading to Manhattan for a Big Monday matchup against Kansas State.
 The Wildcats will be hungry for revenge after a recent blowout in Lawrence and the Jayhawks might head into this one as the top ranked team in the nation.

 - A rare set of Tuesday games keeps things going with Texas Tech heading on the road to face Missouri and Baylor playing a mid-year cupcake against Wayland Baptist.

 - If the Jayhawks aren’t number one, it could be the Texas Longhorns who carry that title.
 Texas tips off Wednesday night at home against Oklahoma State, while Iowa State heads to College Station and the Cornhuskers look for another resume-building win on the road at Oklahoma.

 - Saturday sees all 12 teams in action once again and it’s a weekend that could provide some separation at the six spot.
 Colorado has to travel to Lawrence while Nebraska hosts Texas.
 A&M goes on the road to Oklahoma State while Kansas State hosts Oklahoma.
 Again, OSU, KSU, Nebraska and Colorado could all by vying for a final NCAA bid and all four will be tested on Saturday.